 The whole rescue process was caught on camera.

-In less than a month following that incident, the Hanyang Gate Branch of Wuhan Rescue Volunteers, by using H3 and some other advanced water rescue equipment, had saved 6 lives from the river, reported by the Yangtze River Daily.
+In less than a month following that incident, the Hanyang Gate Branch of Wuhan Rescue Volunteers, by using H3 and some other advanced water life saving equipment, had saved 6 lives from the river, reported by the Yangtze River Daily.